 We actually found that the overwhelming message in hip-hop wasn’t that the rappers disliked the idea of justice, but they disliked the way it was being implemented.

-These communities, then, have a strong sense of justice… rooted in the sense that they’re not getting any.Lisa Wade is a professor at Occidental College.
+These communities, then, have a strong sense of justice… rooted in the sense that they’re not getting any.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.